-- 1.1 This document sets out the procedures to be followed by certain persons involved with the West Midlands Fire Service (WMFS) Fire Fighters Pension Fund, managed and administered by WMFS, in relation to reporting breaches of the law to the Pensions Regulator. - 1.2 Breaches can occur in relation to a wide variety of the tasks normally associated with the administrative function of a scheme such as keeping records, internal controls, calculating benefits and making investment or investment-related decisions. - 1.3 This Procedure document applies, in the main, to: - all members of the WMFS Pension Board; - all officers involved in the management of the scheme such as: Audit Committee as Scheme Manager of the Pension Fund, members of the Finance Team and Pensions Administration Team, and the Strategic enabler for Resources (Section 151Officer and Deputy); - any professional advisers including auditors, actuaries, legal advisers and fund managers; and - officers of employers participating in the WMFS Fire Fighters Pension Fund who are responsible for Fire Fighters Pension n Scheme matters.
+- 1.1.
+This document sets out the procedures to be followed by certain persons involved with the West Midlands Fire Service (WMFS) Firefighters Pension Fund, managed and administered by WMFS, in relation to reporting breaches of the law to The Pensions Regulator. - 1.2.
+Breaches can occur in relation to a wide variety of the tasks normally associated with the administrative function of a scheme such as keeping records, internal controls, calculating benefits and making investment or investment-related decisions. - 1.3.
+This Procedure document applies, in the main, to: - all members of the WMFS Pension Board, including its advisors and officers providing support; - all officers involved in the management of the scheme such as, the Chief Fire Officer as Scheme Manager and their delegated representatives, members of the Finance Team and Pensions Administration Team, the Head of People Support and the Head of Finance and Procurement (Section 151 Officer); - any professional advisers including auditors, actuaries, legal advisers and fund managers